 We believe that climate change can be tackled, and its worst effects avoided if world leaders act now.
 Oxfam campaigns side-by-side with our supporters to challenge governments and big businesses to play their part.
 We advocate on national and international levels for aggressive and measurable reductions in greenhouse gas emissions, and climate change adaptation finance.
 Find out more about current climate change petition.

 Our internal operations

-Oxfam New Zealand is committed to reducing the environmental impacts of our operations.
+Oxfam Aotearoa is committed to reducing the environmental impacts of our operations.
 From limiting air travel to recycling paper in our office, we’re proud to walk the talk.
 Oxfam Trailwalker is at the forefront of event management in New Zealand and has won awards for its work in this area.

 Our annual Environmental Sustainability Programme outlines our goals and activities for the year.
 Our performance is independently monitored to ensure we are meeting its objectives.